gohugoio/hugo/README.md

 ### Asking Support Questions

 We have an active [discussion forum](http://discuss.gohugo.io) where users and developers can ask questions.
-Please don't use the Github issue tracker to ask questions.
+Please don't use the GitHub issue tracker to ask questions.

 ### Reporting Issues

-If you believe you have found a defect in Hugo or its documentation, use the Github issue tracker to report the problem to the Hugo maintainers.
+If you believe you have found a defect in Hugo or its documentation, use the GitHub issue tracker to report the problem to the Hugo maintainers.
 If you're not sure if it's a bug or not, start by asking in the [discussion forum](http://discuss.gohugo.io).
 When reporting the issue, please provide the version of Hugo in use (`hugo version`).